-Toxic black mold can also cause chronic sinus infections that I have dubbed as "black mold sinusitis".
-They are really hard to get rid of as I am learning myself.
+Toxic black mold can also cause chronic sinus infections that I call "black mold sinusitis".
+They are really hard to get rid of as I have learned myself.

 Even if you take an antibiotic that works, if you do not decrease the swelling to open the sinus cavity, it will not drain and the infection just comes right back or never goes away unless you fix the problem which is poor drainage from the sinuses.

 Ways to decrease swelling are

-Antihistamines can help decrease allergic reactions but sometimes they tend to make sinus infections worse by dryng you up too much.
-You can try them and stop if you get worse.
-Sometimes they may help.
+- Antihistamines can help decrease allergic reactions but sometimes they tend to make sinus infections worse by dryng you up too much.
+Most often they worsen sinus congeston.

 - Also thinning out the mucous helps drain the sinuses because thinner mucous drains easier through the small sinus openings.
 Things that thin the mucous are:

 - Also cutting out dairy products decreases mucous production

 But as I am finding out, a lot of these things do not work really well when you have